xdrpp/stc/cmd/stc/stc.1.md

 account in reverse chronological order (use `-qt` to get more detail on any transaction ID).
 Unfortunately, some of these requests are parsed from horizon responses in JSON rather than XDR format, and so are reported in a somewhat incomparable style to txrep format.
-For example, balances are shown as a fixed-point number 10^7 times the underlying int64.  `-create` creates and funds an account (which only works when the test network is specified).
+`-create` creates and funds an account (which only works when the test network is specified).

 ## Miscellaneous modes